SumoLogic/sumologic-documentation/docs/integrations/pci-compliance/index.md

 With the Sumo Logic apps for PCI Compliance, you can meet evolving PCI requirements without the data hassle or the burden of self-policing.

 * **Simplify audits**.
-Easily meet your audit requirements with scheduled and ad-hoc log searches.
+Easily meet your audit requirements with scheduled and ad hoc log searches.
 * **Maintain compliance**.
 Rapidly discover and visualize data patterns to demonstrate PCI requirements.
 * **Monitor in real-time**.
 Proactively monitor all infrastructures in real-time for indicators of security breaches.